negative-video/OpenHDMap/README.md

    c.
 The two above images are laid on top of each other.
 Any "colored" pixels in `image-OAKdetect-####.jpg` are replaced with black pixels.
 This composite is saved as a third file, `image-OAKmasked-####.jpg` where, once again, `####` matches the other two saved images.
 It will look identical to the first image except where cars/trucks/pedestrians/etc are blacked out.

 ## Planned additional steps:
-1. Provide script to mask out images not captured by OAK cameras
-2. Lens interinsics and rig extrinsics can be computed and saved somewhere to speed up processing
+1. Lens interinsics and rig extrinsics can be computed and saved somewhere to speed up processing
-3. Every X distance or X incremental captures, a photogrammetry application script will automatically import masked photos and process to generate a low/medium-quality point cloud for this section of road
+2. Every X distance or X incremental captures, a photogrammetry application script will automatically import masked photos and process to generate a low/medium-quality point cloud for this section of road
-4. Using a cellular data connection to the computer, these point clouds will be copied to a remote server using a combination of Tailscale SD-WAN and Rsync
+3. Using a cellular data connection to the computer, these point clouds will be copied to a remote server using a combination of Tailscale SD-WAN and Rsync

-## How to test code:
+## How to test code with OAK cameras:
 * Follow Luxonis' [guide for installing DepthAI on your computer](https://docs.luxonis.com/projects/api/en/latest/install/)
 * Install Python 3.X and venv if not already done
 * [Create a virtual environment](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/) and activate it